 Supply is light, coming from Santa Maria and Oxnard, with good quality.
 Supply is expected to be limited due to holiday demand, and market pricing will be escalated in the coming weeks.
-Market pricing is expected to improve.
+Market pricing is expected to improve as demand decreases.